Vanessa Grubbs, MD

 Other graduate training: University of California, Berkeley, MPH

-A strong clinical and secondary research interest for Dr. Grubbs is the management of patients with advanced and end-stage kidney disease, specifically in the areas of vascular access and conservative and palliative care.
-She is an active member of the American Society of Nephrology Dialysis Advisory Group and the SFGH Ethics Committee.
+A strong clinical and second research interest for Dr. Grubbs is the management of patients with advanced and end-stage kidney disease, specifically in the areas of decision-making and renal palliative care.
+She has served as an active member of the American Society of Nephrology (ASN) Dialysis Advisory Group and currently serves on the ASN Public Policy Board.

 Finally, Dr. Grubbs is a creative non-fiction writer.
-In her role as the Capstone Course Director for senior medical students in the Program in Medical Education for the Urban Underserved (PRIME-US), she leads "Writing for Change," a three-session workshop series which teaches students how to connect their medical experiences with larger advocacy issues.
+In her role as the Capstone Course Director for senior medical students in the Program in Medical Education for the Urban Underserved (PRIME-US), she leads "Writing for Change," a workshop series which teaches students how to connect their medical experiences with larger advocacy issues.
 She maintains a blog at thenephrologist.com and is working on her first book.

 Dr. Grubbs' work is funded by career development awards from the National Institutes of Health (NIDDK-K23) and the Robert Wood Johnson Foundation (Harold Amos Medical Faculty Development Award).